search ]

 How to Defer JavaScript for Youtube Videos

-So basically, this message indicates that the browser needs to process some content within a specific <script> tag before it can continue loading the rest of the page.
-By delaying the processing of that script until it’s actually needed, we can improve the loading time of a page.
+This message indicates that the browser needs to process content within a specific <script> tag before it can continue loading the rest of the page.
+By delaying the processing of that script until it’s actually needed, we can improve loading time and Core Web Vitals scores.

 We won’t delve further into this, and in this post, we will focus exclusively on deferring Javascript for YouTube videos.
 If you’re interested in a more comprehensive explanation of the topic, take a look at the post How to Defer Javascript in WordPress Sites.